Covered Services for Adults

 The services listed below are covered for adults ages 18 and older, unless there is a note with an age limit.

-• If there is a check mark in the Medicaid column, you can get this service at no cost if you are on Medicaid.
+• If Medicaid covers the cost, you can get this service at no cost if you are on Medicaid.

-• If there is a check mark in the Other State Funds column, you may be able to get this service at no or low cost through other state funds.
+• If Other State Funds (OSF) covers the cost, you may be able to get this service at no or low cost through other state funds.
 You do not have to be on Medicaid to be eligible for the service.
 These benefits are funded through the Idaho Department of Health and Welfare.
 Funding is limited and may only be used until funding has run out.

-The Pre-Auth Required? column tells you if your provider needs to ask Magellan for approval (pre-authorization or prior authorization) for you to get the service.
-If there is a Yes in the column, your provider needs to ask Magellan for approval.
-If there is a No in the column, they do not need to ask Magellan for approval.
+If a service requires a Pre-Authorization, your provider needs to ask Magellan for approval (pre-authorization or prior authorization) for you to get the service.
+If there is a Yes, your provider needs to ask Magellan for approval.
+If there is a No, your provider does not need to ask Magellan for approval.

 Used to see if you have a substance use concern.
 It helps providers know the best way to help you.